hester7/prices/README.md

 ### Prices File Processor

-- When a file is uploaded to the Azure Blob Storage, trigger a function to process the file and write its price intervals to the database
+- When a file is uploaded to the Azure Blob Storage, a function is triggered via an event grid subscription to process the file and write its price intervals to the database
 - Use XML schemas or Excel/CSV parsers to convert file contents into price intervals and save to the database
 - Merge price intervals and prices files